inform-us/requirements_specifications/informus/content/iand?_buttons_floorplans.md

 For eligible patients (RASS -3 to +4), the CAM-ICU metric should be documented once per 12-hour shift.
 Every CAM-ICU score set on a shift is valid until the end of the shift or until superseded by a subsequent documented score.
 Therefore, the CAM-ICU score will expire at 07.59 or 19.59 everyday.

-* **Red:** Patient’s most recent CAM-ICU score is positive indicating that delirium is present.
+If a patient’s most recent CAM-ICU score is positive: delirium is present.

-* **Green:** Patient’s most recent CAM-ICU score is negative indicating that delirium is not present.
+If a patient’s most recent CAM-ICU score is negative: delirium is not present.

 * **Tip 1:** If there has been more than one CAM-ICU score documented across a shift, the most recent score will be used.

 * **Tip 2:** If the bed is shaded blue, the patient's RASS score is below -3 and therefore a CAM-ICU is not required.

+---